MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/user-management/manage-users/edit-user-profile-on-the-platform.md

 ## Permissions Level

-The Microsoft Community Training management portal provides role-based administration and depending upon the type of access level administrator can perform an action on the portal.
+The Community Training management portal provides role-based administration and depending upon the type of access level administrator can perform an action on the portal.
 Table below shows administrative role which are allowed to delete users from a group on the portal:

 | Access Level | Edit user profile |
 | --- | --- |